She’s football crazy, she’s football mad…

 Spriggs gave a Miss Jean Brodie inspired speech to Julia, on those high achieving girls she once taught who had more normal (as football was predominately more boy’s hobby then) fixations.
 She clearly didn’t understand this child’s obsession with “eleven men kicking a leather ball about” suggesting the school doctor talk with Julia’s mother.

 Her mother believed the same and this is particularly seen after the shame of her daughter’s hobby has meant her having to talk to the teacher.
 As you would expect from this on-screen mother, she then dresses her daughter up in a more “feminine” way and encourages her to have a friendship with Petrina rather than Toni.

 As Julia’s warring parents, Julia McKenzie hit the nail on the head, showing this pretentious middle-class wife and her overconcern about “what the neighbours might say”.
 Her scenes when she negotiates with her husband on the best day for him to move out, quarrels over trivial things and scenes where she cries after he leaves were acutely played by this talented actress.

-Her on-screen husband seemed unaware of his daughter’s unhappiness and daydreams, and this is beautifully portrayed as it’s clear he’s more preoccupied with his wife demands, to take his daughter to the football final or give her money for a ticket.
+Her on-screen husband seemed unaware of his daughter’s unhappiness and daydreams, and this is beautifully portrayed as it’s clear he’s more preoccupied with his wife’s demands, to take his daughter to the football final or give her money for a ticket.